Princess-org/Princess-org.github.io/source/expressions.rst

 This essentially means, that a type is provided to the function at compile time.
 So multiple versions of this function get created if different types get specified here.
-Do note that ``A`` is only valid after its creation, so you can not refer to the type ``A`` from an argument that is prior to the type argument.
+``A`` is only valid after its creation, so you can not refer to the type ``A`` from an argument that is defined prior to the type argument.

 There is also a way to accept arguments of a type directly like so: